The story of reluctant indie superstars Helen Love – Wales’ greatest cult band

 The power of music to raise flagging spirits is thankfully also supplying a medicinal cure of its own – this sunny scene soundtracked by a band who never fail to supply a serotonin hit of their own, giddy guardians of indie pop, Helen Love.

-Their stardust-kissed songs are a pure pop vaccine to lockdown monotony, a melatonin-packed melodic antidote that is nothing short of a prescriptive joy.
+Their stardust-kissed songs are a pure pop vaccine to lockdown monotony, a melodic antidote that is nothing short of a prescriptive joy.

 In the annals of Welsh rock ‘n’ roll there’s never been a band quite like Helen Love.

 It’s indisputable that if you were to name the greatest cult outfit from these shores then the Swansea group, sonic purveyors of a seismic wall of sound for near 30 years, certainly tick all the boxes.

 Look up the word ‘cult’ in the dictionary and one of the definitions you’ll be greeted with reads: ‘liked very much by a particular group of people.’